azrabano23/CardioSense/README.md

 Result Summarization:
 - Outputs a DataFrame summarizing performance metrics for all models.
 - Highlights the best-performing model based on the highest F1 score.

-# What the Program Can Do

-Predict Heart Disease:
-- Trains various machine learning models to predict heart disease outcomes based on patient data.

-Handle Imbalanced Data:
-- Ensures balanced training for minority and majority classes using advanced sampling techniques like SMOTE and ADASYN.

-Evaluate and Compare Models:
-- Provides detailed metrics for model evaluation and comparison.
-- Highlights the best model for heart disease prediction.

-Optimize Performance:
-- Performs hyperparameter tuning for improved accuracy and reliability of predictions.

-Interactive Insights:
-- Visualizes key aspects like feature importance and ROC curves for better interpretability.

-Support for Decision-Making:
-- Offers actionable insights for selecting the most suitable model for predicting heart disease, ideal for healthcare analysts and researchers.